 However, since I first put this review together Sony has unleashed 3 new telephoto lenses.
 There’s now the FE 400mm F2.8 GM, the FE 600mm F4 GM and the most recent the FE 200-600 F5.6-6.3 G lens.

-I’ve not yet had chance to try either of the prime lenses and they are also well out of my budget but I do now own the FE 200-600 which I’m currently comparing with my 100-400.
+I’ve not yet had chance to try either of the prime lenses and they are also well out of my budget but I do now own the FE 200-600 which I’ve compared with the 100-400.

 I’m not going to go into the details here so please check my comparison article, but if you shoot wildlife and find that 400mm is often not quite long enough and don’t mind the extra weight (around 800g), then you’ll probably want to seriously consider the 200-600 over the 100-400.